primiano/perfetto-docs/docs/analysis/metrics.md

 1. The first table used is the `sched` table.
 This contains all the scheduling data available in the trace.
 Each scheduling "slice" is associated with a thread which is uniquely identified in Perfetto traces using its `utid`.
-The two pieces of information which needed from the sched table is the `dur` - short for duration, this is the amount of time the slice lasted - and the `utid` which will be use to join with the thread table.
+The two pieces of information needed from the sched table are the `dur` - short for duration, this is the amount of time the slice lasted - and the `utid` which will be used to join with the thread table.
 2. The next table is the thread table.
-This gives us a lot of information which are not particularly interested (including its thread name) but it does give us the `upid`.
+This gives us a lot of information which is not particularly interesting (including its thread name) but it does give us the `upid`.
 Similar to `utid`, `upid` is the unique identifier for a process in a Perfetto trace.
 In this case, `upid` will refer to the process which hosts the thread given by `utid`.